leloykun/leloykun.github.io/content/ponder/rethinking-mup-spectral-ball/index.md

 ### 2.3 Eigenvalue Hardcapping and orthogonal projection onto the negative semidefinite cone

 Suppose we have symmetric matrices $W$ as weights in a neural network and we want to guarantee that the weights do not blow up *during* training.
 We can do this by capping the eigenvalues of $W$ to a maximum value $\beta$ after each gradient update.
-To do this, we can set $\alpha = -\infty$ in Equation 3:
+To do this, we can set $\alpha = -\infty$ in Equation $\eqref{eq:clipviasign}$:

 $$\begin{align}
     \texttt{clip}_{[-\infty, \beta]}(x)